wutu/pimatic-mqtt/README.md

 ## To Do

+- [ ] Reflecting external condition for buttons
+- [ ] QoS
 - [ ] Processing json string in payload
-- [ ] Make payload configurable for all device
+- [x] Make payload configurable for all device
 - [x] Buttons Device
 - [ ] Configurable PWM range for Dimmer
 - [ ] Configurable CIE1931 correction for Dimmer